 To film on public property or in parks in the City and County of Denver you must complete the Film Permit Application found below at least five (5) business days prior to the shoot date.

-Contact our office with any questions you may have by email: firstname.lastname@example.org or by calling 720-913-1501.
+Contact our office with any questions you may have at email@example.com or 720-913-1501.

 The City and County of Denver requires the following information on your Proof of Insurance:

 Need Insurance?
-Click here
+Click here for information.

-The Office of Special Events will forward the permit request and proof of insurance to the appropriate City agencies, which review the request, provide approvals and issue related permits.
+The Office of Special Events will forward the permit request and proof of insurance to the appropriate city agencies, which review the request, provide approvals and issue related permits.
 Permits will be emailed to you upon completion.